 But he answered one of them and said, "Friend, I am doing you no wrong.
 Did you not agree with me for a denarius?
 Take what is yours and go your way.
 I wish to give to this last man the same as to you.
 Is it not lawful for me to do what I wish with my own things?
-Or is your eye evil because I am good?"
-So the last will be first, and the first last.
-For many are called, but few chosen.
+Or is your eye evil because b.)

-b.)
 The Sons of Zebedee: Still there are distinctions of honor in God's kingdom, but these are not arbitrarily made.
 This is the lesson taught by Jesus when He replied to the plea of the mother of the sons of Zebedee, James and John.
 Apparently, the apostles themselves had concurred, that they might sit one on the right hand and the other on the left hand in His kingdom.
 It was a bold and ambitious request, and naturally moved the indignation of the other apostles.
 Still it was grounded in a certain nobility of spirit, for when Jesus asked if they were able to drink of His cup and be baptized with His baptism, they answered, "We are able."
 Jesus told them they should share that lot of suffering, but to sit on His right hand and on His left were not favors that could be arbitrarily bestowed.
 These positions would be given to those for whom it had been prepared of His Father.
 The Father alone was judge with regard to the character and fitness of the ones who would be so honored.
 Jesus went on to rebuke the spirit that led one to seek prominence over another, and laid down the essential law: Whosoever would become great among you shall be your minister, enforcing it by His own never-to-be-forgotten example: Even as the Son of man came not to be ministered unto, but to minister, and to give his life a ransom, for many.
 Matthew 20:20-28, Then the mother of Zebedee's sons came to Him with her sons, kneeling down and asking something from Him.